xmos/lib_awe/doc/user_guide/index.rst

 How much HEAP to allocate?
 ..........................

 Again this is design dependent.
 Large delay lines or filters with large numbers of coefficients will significantly increase the required heap size.
 Simple biquad filtering designs may only require a few hundred words of heap whereas a large FIR or reverb block may take tens of thousands of long words of HEAP.

-A default implementation in lib_awe will provide at least 40 k words of HEAP which is sufficient for may cases.
-The ``AWE_HEAP_SIZE_LONG_WORDS`` define (described in lib_awe API document) controls this and is statically allocated at compile time.
+A default implementation in lib_awe will provide at least 40 k words of HEAP which is sufficient for many cases.
+The ``AWE_HEAP_SIZE_LONG_WORDS`` define (described in API section) controls this and is statically allocated at compile time.

 How to reduce lib_awe memory usage and allow for more memory of the AWE tile?
 .............................................................................